k1sul1/prog-stack/hasura/README.md

 Hasura can work with the smallest available preset, shared cpu and 256MB of RAM.
 However, migrations will not.

 If you see something like this in a failed deployment, increase the memory.
-You can decrease it back afterward, but you're going to have to increase it again when you have to deploy again.

 > 2022-06-18T21:55:12Z [info]{"timestamp":"2022-06-18T21:55:12.000+0000","level":"info","type":"startup","detail":{"kind":"migrations-apply","info":"applying metadata from /hasura-metadata"}}
 >